ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_till_rake_and_cover/land_cover_ideas/methods/mud_brick_cover.md

 // mud_brick_cover.md

 # Mud Brick Cover
-We can make very thin mud bricks as land covering.
+We can make mud bricks as land covering.

 All that is needed to make them is dirt, water and any kind of material such as grass clippings, straw, and really anything from the yard debris, to give structure.